FASTING

 FINAL WORD

 The enemy has flooded the world with distractions, false prophecy, and sorcery—from crop dusting to corrupted food to EMF manipulation.
 But fasting is the reset.
 It breaks the bond of confusion.
-It reestablishes our covenant connection with YaHU'aH.
-"Is this not the fast that I have chosen: To loose the bonds of wickedness, to undo heavy burdens, to let the oppressed go free..."
-(Yashayahu/Isaiah 58:6).
-In this deceptive age, the survivors will not be those with the most doctrine—but those who fast, humble themselves, and seek YaHU'aH with a whole heart.
-Let the remnant arise.
-Let them fast.
-Let them be set apart.
+It reestablishes our covenant connection with 𐀉𐀄𐀅𐀄 (YaHU’aH)"Is this not the fast that I have chosen: To lose the bonds of wickedness, to undo heavy burdens, to let the oppressed go free..."
+(YashaYAHU (Isaiah) 58:6).
+In this deceptive age, the survivors will not be those with the most doctrine—but those who fast, humble themselves, and seek 𐀉𐀄𐀅𐀄 (YaHU’aH) truly.
+Let the remnant arise, fast, and be consecrated.

 Fasting Study